they are uglier, but they are just as good

 For its part, the PGI Plátano de Canarias has launched a special campaign to support palm producers with a special design of its black label that picks up the motto “of the volcano” and an image of it erupting, along with the brand’s own logo.

-By means of this label, bananas from La Palma can be quickly identified which, despite having a damaged or aesthetically less attractive appearance, retain their pulp intact and without this appearance having affected its taste or organoleptic properties.
+This label allows you to quickly identify bananas from La Palma that, despite having a damaged or aesthetically less attractive appearance, retain their pulp intact and without this appearance having affected its taste or organoleptic properties.
 It is a simple way for the consumer to understand the reason for these apparent damages and to support the island’s population with their purchase.

 Photos | Canarian Banana – Ministry of Agriculture, Fisheries and Food